Doing so will give you the power to:

 Rules to keep in your back pocket

 These suggestions are only for medical Flexible Spending Accounts (FSAs).
-For Adoption Assistance FSAs or Dependent Care FSAs, once funds are lost, they are lost.
+Because of this, for Adoption Assistance FSAs or Dependent Care FSAs, once funds are lost, they are lost.

 Avoiding unused FSA funds